Identity

 AWS

-When your AWS accounts are successfully connected to Sysdig Secure with CIEM, the policies, roles, users, and groups you’ve configured in AWS are detected and analyzed for identity and access weak points, and Sysdig proposes remediation steps.
+When your AWS accounts are successfully connected to Sysdig Secure with CIEM, Sysdig detects and analyzes the policies, roles, users, and groups you’ve configured in AWS for identity and access weak points and proposes remediation steps.

 GCP